AgileCloudLab/distributed-storage-labs/README.md

-# distributed-storage-course
+# Distributed Storage Labs
-Code repository for the Labs of the Distributed Storage course
+This repository stores the source code for the Labs of the Distributed Storage course at Aarhus University.